leylabmpi/StrainVis/README.md

 ## Overview

-SynTrackerVis is a Python-based web application, designated for visual analyses and interactive exploration of the results obtained by the SynTracker pipeline.
+SynTrackerVis is a Python-based web application for visual analyses and interactive exploration of the results obtained by the SynTracker pipeline.

 SynTrackerVis accepts a 'synteny_scores_per_region.csv' file, containing either one reference genome or multiple reference genomes (usually, one reference genome per species).
 It presents accordingly analyses for each species separately and for multiple species together.